decaycs/decay-terms/README.md

 cp -r decay-terms/tym/theme.lua ~/.config/tym
 ```

-If you want a starter template for `config.lua` you can copy the `config.lua` file too to your tym terminal config:
+If you just installed tym and don't have any previous *configurations* for tym, you can copy the `config.lua`:

 ```sh
 cp -r decay-terms/tym/config.lua ~/.config/tym
 ```

+or if you do have custom *configurations*, then you just add the content of `tym/config.lua` to your `~/.config/tym/config.lua` file.

 ###### Showcase
 ![decay-tym](./assets/decay-tym.png)